Advertising and Marketing that Sells

 Everyone Wants to Be Like the Big Guys

-Many companies want to emulate the ‘big guys.’
-Geico can sell car insurance with cavemen and lizards.
-In 2007 Geico spent over half a BILLION dollars in advertising.
-With that much money they can saturate the market with their brand and message.
 Most small businesses and events don’t have that kind of money to spend on advertising.
 Yet, small businesses and events want to emulate Geico and other big companies in their advertising.
-This is a very costly mistake.
-If you want to be like Geico, have a strong call to action at the end of your advertisement.
+They try to be cute, clever, and funny - instead of focusing on selling something.
+It's a costly mistake.
+If you want to emulate a Geico advertisement, have a strong call to action in your advertising.

 The Marketing Master - David Ogilvy

 This week I’ll be focusing on the late great David Ogilvy.
 He’s widely regarded as one of the greatest advertising and marketing professionals the world has ever seen.
 His book “Ogilvy on Advertising” is one of the top marketing books you should read at least twice!
 If you mention Ogilvy to any advertiser or marketing person, he’s acknowledged as advertising genius.
-Yet, for whatever reason, those same marketing and advertising people disregard Ogilvy’s most basic principles. (shrug)
+Yet, for whatever reason, those same marketing and advertising people disregard Ogilvy’s most basic tenants. (shrug)

 Ogilvy’s take on advertising was very straight forward:

-“I do not regard advertising as entertainment or an art form, but as a medium of information.
+I do not regard advertising as entertainment or an art form, but as a medium of information.
 When I write an advertisement, I don’t want you to tell me that you find it ‘creative.’
-I want you to find it so interesting that you buy the product.”
+I want you to find it so interesting that you buy the product.

 (Ogilvy on Advertising, p.
 7)